-Expected population increases in the Moreton Bay region will create increased loads through Unitywater’s sewage treatment plants (STPs) and higher effluent volumes following treatment.
+Expected population increases in the Moreton Bay region will create additional loads through Unitywater’s sewage treatment plants and higher effluent volumes following treatment.

-Investigations undertaken in this phase include the way in which we treat the water, the design of the pipeline and associated infrastructure, and how the recycled water is used by farms for irrigation.
+Investigations undertaken in this phase included the way in which we treat the water, the design of the pipeline and associated infrastructure and how the recycled water could be used by farms for irrigation.

 Phase 2: Construction

 The Wamuran Irrigation Scheme Joint Venture is now building the Scheme’s infrastructure on behalf of Unitywater.
 This infrastructure includes water treatment facilities, transfer and network pipelines, a storage tank, pump stations, valves and meters.

 Phase 3: Verification and validation

 Following scheme construction, verify and validate reliability and quality of the recycled water prior to use on food crops.

 This information will be used to finalise the Recycled Water Management Plan for the Scheme and seek approval from the Department of Regional Development, Manufacturing and Water and Queensland Health to supply recycled water to all Scheme Participants.

 After the infrastructure is commissioned, Unitywater will operate and maintain the Scheme.
 This will include distributing the recycled water from the treatment plant to end users, undertaking monitoring for compliance, regulatory reporting and ongoing liaison with farmers in the region to manage supply to both existing and new scheme users.